QilongZhang/srswiki/v1_EN_DRM.md

 DRM use to protect the content, can use many strategys:
 * Refer Autisuck: Check the refer(PageUrl) of RTMP connect params, which is set by flash player.
 * Token Authentication: Check the token of RTMP connect params, SRS can use http-callback to verify the token.
+* FMS token tranverse: Edge server will verify each connection on origin server.
 * Access Server: Adobe Access Server.
 * Publish Authentication: The authentication protocol for publish.